Nate Boyer: Professional career

 Boyer was not invited to the NFL Scouting Combine, although he attended Texas' Pro Day on March 24, 2015.
 Boyer later attended the San Francisco 49ers' Pro Day on April 17, 2015.

-After going undrafted in the 2015 NFL Draft, Boyer signed a free agent contract with the Seattle Seahawks on May 2, 2015.
+After going undrafted in the 2015 NFL draft, Boyer signed a free agent contract with the Seattle Seahawks on May 2, 2015.
 He was involved in three plays in the Seahawks' first preseason game against the Denver Broncos, and recorded a tackle.
 He was released by the Seahawks on August 18, 2015 to make room for quarterback Jake Waters.

 During the Seahawks' 2016 preseason, as Colin Kaepernick had been sitting during the National Anthem, Boyer advised Kaepernick that, if he could not stand for the flag, then taking the knee would be more respectful than sitting.

-Acting career
+In media

+In 2015, Boyer and Fox Sports analyst Jay Glazer founded Merging Vets & Players (MVP), a foundation to support military veterans and retired athletes.

-In 2017, Boyer appeared in the Madden NFL 18 video game's story mode Longshot in which he portrayed Captain McCarthy, a soldier who assists protagonist Devin Wade in rediscovering a love for football.
+He appeared in the Madden NFL 18 video game's story mode Longshot as Captain McCarthy, a soldier who assists protagonist Devin Wade in rediscovering a love for football.
 Like Boyer, Devin was a Texas Longhorn and member of the Army, though Boyer stated the connection was coincidental; an ESPN documentary about Boyer was also titled The Long Shot.

-Boyer plays a secret agent in the 2018 film Den of Thieves.

-He also appeared in Mayans M.C. on FX as a private military contractor.
+Boyer played a secret agent in the 2018 film Den of Thieves.
+Boyer also appeared in Mayans M.C. on FX as a private military contractor.

+He began hosting the Discovery Channel reality competition series Survive the Raft in July 2023.

+In 2020, Boyer starred in and produced his first feature film Secret of Sinchanee.
+He made his directorial debut in 2022 with MVP, which was inspired by his work with Merging Vets & Players and his colleagues in the 2nd Battalion, 7th Marines.